KUMST

 PhotographyKubicek studio

-When entering the spaces of KUMST visitors are welcomed by an open multifunctional hall facing directly the street through large mirrored and tinted windows with a characteristic design from the original building.
-These were further highlighted by bringing the logo into each window where letters change color based on the event running inside the building.
-The space, visible from the outside, works as a show room of design, art, fashion, and other creative businesses covered by the incubator.
+Upon entering KUMST, visitors are welcomed by an open, multifunctional hall that faces the street through large mirrored and tinted windows—distinctive elements of the original building.
+These were further emphasized by integrating the project’s logo into each window, with letters that change color depending on the events taking place inside.
+Visible from the outside, the space functions as a showroom for design, art, fashion, and other creative disciplines represented within the incubator.

-The building, Údolní 19, is a landmark property in Brno that was built in 1929 by the architect Vinzenz Baier with administrative offices and a cinema.
-It later functioned as a canteen, and then as the seat of the Faculty of Fine Arts.
-It comprises 4,000sqm of floor space split between two buildings, over four floors.
+The building at Údolní 19 is a landmark property in Brno, originally built in 1929 by architect Vinzenz Baier.
+It has served multiple functions over time, including administrative offices, a cinema, a canteen, and later the seat of the Faculty of Fine Arts.
+Today, it offers approximately 4,000 m² of floor space across two buildings and four levels.